 Did you know that several California foods were inspired and invented in San Francisco?

 Our first time in San Francisco was a spontaneous trip.
-One that hubby wasn’t too keen on because back then he didn’t understand why I wanted to go there so badly.
-While we were there he fell in love with the homes, the cable cars, North Beach “Little Italy” and Chinatown, so much more.
+One that hubby wasn’t too keen on because back then, he didn’t understand why I wanted to go there so badly.
+While there, he fell in love with the homes, the cable cars, North Beach “Little Italy,” Chinatown, and so much more.